cyzhu/SwiftGrasp/README.md

 A web app to help you quickly digest the key financial statement information and the stock performance for a publicly traded company.

+Notes: this is my graduation applied project for my master's program in Computer and Information Sciences major from Harrisburg University.

 ## Installation Guide
 1. Install `poetry` if you don't have it yet
 ```